janko-js/variants_text_tree/README.md

 ---

-If the automatic works as intendend here on Github the https://raw.githubusercontent.com/janko-js/variants_text_tree/main/latest/min-variant-tree.txt should be automatically updated once per day.
-The list of updates is in https://github.com/janko-js/variants_text_tree/commits/main/latest
+(If the automatic works as intendend here on Github the [main/latest/min-variant-tree.txt](main/latest/min-variant-tree.txt) should be automatically updated once per day.
+The list of updates is in [commits/main/latest](commits/main/latest)

 ---